thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

     The constructions `<R>` and `<ρ>` represents type regular exepressions which will be presented in Section \ref{typing::structures::listes}.

-In addition to those syntactic constructions, a lot of the expressivity of the language is hidden behind some predefined functions.
+In addition to those syntactic constructions, a lot of the expressiveness of the language resides in some predefined functions.
 For example, some functions do some advanced operations on records, like the `attNames` function, which when applied to a record returns the list of the labels of this record (as strings).